Kimola/kimola-cognitive-api-documentation/README.md

    The API accepts JSON or form-encoded content in requests and returns JSON content in all of its responses, including errors.
 Only the UTF-8 character encoding is supported for both requests and responses.

-  For example, if we want to examine this url: `https://api.kimola.com/v1/cognitive/Models/{secret}/tags?text=hello&strict=false`
+  For example, if we want to examine this url: `https://api.kimola.com/v1/cognitive/Models/{secret key}/tags?text=hello&strict=false`

   * The base path (or base URL or host) refers to the common path for the API.
 In the example above, the base path is `https://api.kimola.com/v1/cognitive`
   * The endpoint refers to the end path of the endpoint.
 In the example above, `/models`
   * The `?text=hello&strict=false` part of the endpoint contains query string parameters for the endpoint.

+You can have multiple endpoints that refer to the same resource.
+Here’s one variation:

-  #### Pagination:
+  #### Notes on Pagination:
-  Endpoint support a way of paging the models, taking an pageSize and pageIndex as query parameters.
   Any API response which contains multiple resources supports several common query parameters to handle paging through the response data:
-  The application can use to indicate the page size (the number of items to return in the response) and the page index(index of the first item you want    results for).
+  The application can use to indicate the page size(the number of items to return in the response) and the page index(index of the first item you want    results for).

   For example, if we want to examine this url:  `https://api.kimola.com/v1/cognitive/Models?pageIndex=0&pageSize=10`
   * In the example above, this endpoint would get the "models" resource and limit the result to 10 models with page index 0.

   #### Developer agreement

   By using Kimola Cognitive’s API, you agree to our [terms of service](https://kimola.com/terms-of-service).